trish-2610/SQLify-your-data-with-me/README.md

 - WHERE, ORDER BY, GROUP BY

 ### 📊 Intermediate
-- Joins: INNER, LEFT, RIGHT, FULL
+- Joins : INNER, LEFT, RIGHT, FULL
 - Subqueries and Common Table Expressions (CTEs)
 - Aggregations and Window Functions